ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 * Asian
 * Native Hawaiian and Other Pacific Islander (NHOPI)
 * Multiracial or Some Other Race

-This composite indicator has the same categories used within IHME by the US Counties BoD team.
+This combination of race and ethnicity into a single indicator is similar to what the US Counties BoD team within IHME does.
+However, because we use ACS data and aren't limited by the categories present on death certificates, we separate NHOPI from Asian and include a Multiracial or Some Other Race category, unlike in their life expectancy work.
+[Life_Expectancy_Race_Ethnicity]_

-To assign the composite indicator, the steps are, in order:
+To assign the race/ethnicity indicator, the steps are, in order:

 * If the PUMS person has a value in the :code:`HISP` column indicating that they are "Spanish/Hispanic/Latino", they are assigned to our "Latino" category, regardless of the values in other race-related columns.